 Into the bowl of a mixer, add all of the ingredients EXCEPT THE JAM, starting with the dry.
 Using the paddle attachment, mix at low speed until the mixture resembles coarse crumbs.
 This generally takes me 2 minutes on speed 2 of my KitchenAid mixer.

-Press about 2/3rds of the crumbs into the lined baking pan, pushing a tiny lip around the edges to prevent jam escape.
+Press about two-thirds of the crumbs into the lined baking pan, pushing a tiny lip around the edges to prevent jam escape.

 Spoon the jam into the middle of the pressed crumbs and spread to about ½ from the raised edges.
 Sprinkle the remaining third of the crumbs over the jam, very lightly patting to even it out… don’t press hard or the jam will squish out.